5083 Aluminium as supplied by Metalex.

-About aluminium 5080 / 5083 – Exceptional performance in extreme settings
+5083 Aluminium – Exceptional performance in extreme settings

-Introducing aluminium alloy 5083, a seriously strong alloy that’s popular in all sorts of heavy engineering contexts.
-This alloy has a very high resistance to corroding sea water and powerful industrial chemicals.
+Introducing 5083 Aluminium, a seriously strong alloy that’s popular in all sorts of heavy engineering contexts.
+5083 Aluminium has a very high resistance to corroding sea water and powerful industrial chemicals.
 It displays the best strength of all non-heat treatable alloys but isn’t suitable for using in temperatures higher than 65°C. It retains its strength after welding very well indeed.
 And its blend of good ductility and formability means it works very well in low temperature environments.

 - Proof strength 145 MPa